 Difficulty level: 2 out of 5

 Playthrough with Akuma and Cyclops.
-The PS port differs from the arcade version as whilst you can still select two characters, your second character can only be used for counters and team hyper combos.
+The PlayStation port differs from the arcade version as whilst you can still select two characters, your second character can only be used for counters and team hyper combos.
 So the game plays with the traditional two out of three rounds format.

-Not that this change really matters as this is the easiest game in the series.
+Not that this change really matters, as this is the easiest game in the series.
 Only the final boss provides a bit of challenge, but even then he's not that difficult, especially compared to what the later games throw at you.